there 3 phases with different associations in Heritage Place?

 I found a Snake in my yard, is it poisonous?

-There are four venomous species of snakes in central Florida, however, there are over thirty non-venomous, beneficial species that look similar.
+There are four venomous species of snakes in central Florida and over thirty non-venomous, beneficial species that may look similar.
 Non-venomous snakes play an important role in the ecosystem and actually help control the population of small rodents, frogs, and lizards in your yard.
 Some non-venomous snakes even eat venomous snakes!
 Before giving a snake the "shovel-treatment", check this handy webpage to determine what you may have: ufwildlife.ifas.ufl.edu

 If you suspect that you may have been bitten by a venomous snake, call 9-1-1 immediately and follow these Bite Response instructions.